-- 10.1 For contracts subject to prior review, the Borrower shall seek the Bank's no objection before agreeing to: - an extension of the stipulated time for execution of a contract that has an impact on the planned completion of the project; - any material modification of the scope of the Works, Goods, Non-consulting services or Consulting Services, or other significant changes to the terms and conditions of the contract: - any variation order or contract amendment (except in cases of extreme urgency), including due to extension of time, that singly or combined with all previous variation orders or amendments, increases the original contract amount by more than 15% (fifteen percent); or - d. the proposed termination of the contract. - 10.2 If the Bank determines that the Borrower's request for any such modification would be inconsistent with the provisions of the Legal Agreement and/or Procurement Plan, it informs the Borrower and states the reasons for its determination.
+- 10.1 For contracts subject to prior review, the Borrower shall seek the Bank's no objection before agreeing to: - a. an extension of the stipulated time for execution of a contract that has an impact on the planned completion of the project; - b. any material modification of the scope of the Works, Goods, Non-consulting services or Consulting Services, or other significant changes to the terms and conditions of the contract; - c. any variation order or contract amendment (except in cases of extreme urgency), including due to extension of time, that singly or combined with all previous variation orders or amendments, increases the original contract amount by more than 15% (fifteen percent); - d. the proposed termination of the contract; - e. any material modification to the SEA/SH Prevention and Response obligations in Works contracts; or - f. any amendment(s) or modification(s) of ongoing contracts involving a firm disqualified for SEA/SH non-compliance. - 10.2 If the Bank determines that the Borrower's request for any such modification would be inconsistent with the provisions of the Legal Agreement and/or Procurement Plan, it informs the Borrower and states the reasons for its determination.
 The Borrower shall provide a copy of all amendments to the contract to the Bank for its records.

-11. Due Diligence concerning the Bank's Sanctions Policies and Procedures
+11. Due Diligence concerning the Bank's Sanctions Policies, Procedures and Disqualification mechanism

-- 11.1 When conducting the evaluation of Bids/Proposals, the Borrower shall check the eligibility of Bidders/Proposers/Consultants from the lists of firms and individuals debarred and suspended by the Bank that are posted on the Bank's external website in those cases of debarred firms and individuals, and Bank's Client Connection website and/or other sources of information that the Bank may make available for listing of suspended firms or individuals. - 11.2 The Borrower shall apply additional due diligence by closely supervising and monitoring any on-going contract (whether under prior or post review), executed by a firm or individual which has been sanctioned by the Bank after such contract was signed.
-The Borrower shall neither sign any new contracts nor sign an amendment, including any extension of time for completion or a change or variation order, to an on-going contract with a suspended or debarred firm or individual after the effective date of the suspension or debarment without the Bank's prior review and no objection. - 11.3 The Bank will only finance additional expenditures if they were incurred before the completion date of the original contract or the completion date as revised; - a. for prior review contracts, in an amendment to which the Bank has given its no objection; and - b. for post review contracts, in an amendment signed before the effective date of suspension or debarment. - 11.4 The Bank will not finance any new contract, or any amendment introducing a material modification to any existing contract that was signed with a suspended or debarred firm or individual on or after the effective date of suspension or debarment.
+- 11.1 When conducting key stages of the procurement process, and as a minimum during the evaluation of Bids/Proposals, the Borrower shall check: - a. the eligibility of Bidders/Proposers/Consultants from the lists of firms and individuals debarred or suspended by the Bank that are posted on the Bank's external website, in those cases of debarred firms and individuals, and Bank's Client Connection website

+- and/or other sources of information that the Bank may make available for listing of suspended firms or individuals; - b. the disqualification status of Bidders/Proposers/Consultants disqualified pursuant to Paragraph 3.34 (Disqualification of Firms). - 11.2 The Borrower shall apply additional due diligence by closely supervising and monitoring any ongoing contract (whether under prior or post review), executed by a firm or individual which has been sanctioned or disqualified pursuant to Paragraph 3.34 by the Bank after such contract was signed.
+The Borrower shall neither sign any new contracts nor sign an amendment, including any extension of time for completion or a change or variation order, to an on-going contract with a suspended, debarred or disqualified firm or individual after the effective date of the suspension, debarment or disqualification without the Bank's prior review and no objection. - 11.3 The Bank will only finance additional expenditures if they were incurred before the completion date of the original contract or the completion date as revised; - a. for prior review contracts, in an amendment to which the Bank has given its no objection; and - b. for post review contracts, in an amendment signed before the effective date of suspension or debarment. - 11.4 The Bank will not finance any new contract, or any amendment introducing a material modification to any existing contract that was signed with a suspended, debarred or disqualified firm or individual on or after the effective date of suspension, debarment or disqualification.